Christie's inaugural evening sale at new APAC headquarters amasses US$133m, with Van Gogh and Monet setting Asian records

 Sold: HK$233,375,000 (around US$30 million)

-Making its auction debut and backed by a third-party guarantee, Nymphéas (circa 1897-1899) is one of four paintings from the first Water Lilies series remaining in private hands, with the other four residing in museum collections worldwide.
+Making its auction debut and backed by a third-party guarantee, Nymphéas (circa 1897-1899) is one of four paintings from the first Water Lilies series remaining in private hands; the other three now reside in museum collections worldwide.
 Created 125 years ago, it had remained in the Monet family for many years and is now being offered from a distinguished private collection.

 The auctioneer opened bidding for the lot at HK$120 million, and it was Christian Albu (Co-Head of 20th and 21st Century Art Department, Asia Pacific) who kicked off the bidding war with a bid of HK$160 million.
 Soon after, a bidder in the room promptly countered with HK$170 million, leading Albu to respond with a bid of HK$180 million.